 Dr. Ahmed Zayed over at Consumer Health Digest recently published an article on how to boost your baby’s brain power in utero.
 As he explains, everything you do during pregnancy can have an effect on your baby’s development.
 And so, he created a list that new mamas can do to help their little one’s brains develop properly and fantastically.

-We copied the list below and added some insight, but take a look at the full article.
-It’s really fascinating.
+We copied the list below and added some insight.